ygfalcon/Solsniper-zero/README.md

 ```

 The current implementation is a minimal scaffold that demonstrates the system architecture.
 Further development is required to implement real trading logic.

+## RPC reliability
+`scan_tokens()` now detects HTTP 429 responses from the Birdeye API and retries with an exponential backoff.
+The delay doubles after each 429 up to 60 seconds and resets once a request succeeds.